 Employers in Korea must be cautious when terminating employees as the country’s Labor Standards Act (the LSA) along with other laws and regulations provide generous protections to workers.
-When HR law is not adhered to by employers, Korean courts can rule any termination void.
+When HR law is not adhered to by employers, Korean courts can rule any employee termination void.

 Specifically, the LSA permits employee terminations only when there is a justifiable reason or urgent managerial necessity – after the completion of the employee’s probationary period.
-As the Korean Supreme Court has ruled, the reason for termination must be “directly attributable to the employee”.
+As the Korean Supreme Court has ruled, the reason for an employee termination must be “directly attributable to the employee”.

 When the employer has an urgent managerial necessity to terminate an employee, the Korean Supreme Court has ruled that this test requires an employer to have extreme difficulty maintaining operations in the absence of a termination.
 Companies must also prove that it exhausted all other remedies including offering voluntary retirement – before the termination will be considered fair and reasonable by the courts.